itsumarashraf/meanAuth/README.md

 # meanAuth
 -> This application uses Angular on frontend and nodejs,mongo on backend

--> demonstrates the how interceptor works
+-> demonstrates how interceptor works

 -> demonstrates how jwt is verified and signed